handshake/handshake-design-system/src/components/__template__/README.md

             // etc...
         };
         ```
-        and in your `index.native.js` locate the `styles` function and copy/paste the antd style return value into the return value of this function, search+replace `variables` -> `theme` and change the vase of the variables from snake_case to lowerCamelCase, e.g.:
+        and in your `index.native.js` locate the `styles` function and copy/paste the antd style return value into the return value of this function, search+replace `variables` -> `theme` and change the case of the variables from snake_case to lowerCamelCase, e.g.:
         ```js
         function styles (theme) {
             return {